AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

  ```

 # Collsiion Tests
-To validate if the algorthim is avoiding collisions two tests have been developed.
-To run the tests
+To validate if the algorithm is avoiding collisions two tests have been developed.To run the tests
 ```
  ./test/collisionTest
 ```